Symbol1/BlueWaters-RM64/overview.md

-# Project Overview
+# Process Overview

-The entire project of computing the Tutte polynomial of `RM(2, 6)` can be summarized as follows.
+The entire process of computing the Tutte polynomial of `RM(2, 6)` can be summarized as follows.

 * Compute the RREF-signature polynomial of RM32 from scratch (hard).